pachyderm/pachyderm/doc/docs/2.1.x/getting_started/local_installation.md

         ```shell
         helm install pachd pach/pachyderm --set deployTarget=LOCAL  --set pachd.enterpriseLicenseKey=$(cat license.txt) --set console.enabled=true
         ```
-=== "NOTEBOOKS USERS: Install JupyterLab Mount Extension"
-       - To install JupyterHub and the Mount Extension on your cluster, start by creating a `jupyterhub-values.yaml` [containing the following lines](../../how-tos/jupyterlab-extension/#adding-the-extension-to-your-jupyterhub-deployment-with-helm){target=_blank}, then run:

-        ```shell
-        helm upgrade --cleanup-on-fail --install jupyter jupyterhub/jupyterhub --values jupyterlab-values.yaml
-        ```

-       - Check the state of your pods `kubectl get all`.
-Look for the pods `hub-xx` and `proxy-xx`; their state should be `Running`.
-       Run the command a couple times if necessary.
-       See the example below:

-        ```
-        pod/hub-6fb9bb5847-ndfwc                       1/1     Running     0             22h
-        pod/proxy-57db95fd89-l5pd5                     1/1     Running     0             22h
-        ```

-       - Once your pods are up, run :

-        ```shell
-        kubectl port-forward svc/proxy-public 8888:80
-        ```

 !!!
 Warning  "Deploying locally with Console requires an **Enterprise Key**"
      * To request a FREE trial enterprise license key, [click here](../../enterprise){target=_blank}.